itsadrianapaiva/Tableau-Dashboard/README.md

 ## 1. Project Overview

 This Tableau-based analysis explores the Airbnb rental market in Seattle, USA, using a comprehensive dataset of 25,531 unique values.
 The project's goal is to provide actionable insights for hosts, investors, and platform operators in this competitive short-term rental landscape.
-This project demonstrates the power of data-driven decision-making in the dynamic short-term rental industry, offering valuable insights to navigate Seattle's Airbnb ecosystem effectively.
+This market analysis demonstrates the power of data-driven decision-making in the dynamic short-term rental industry, offering valuable insights to navigate Seattle's Airbnb ecosystem effectively.

 ### Key Questions to Answer: